browser icon

 Day 12 September 7 No Landing at Pasley Bay & Crusing

 After stretching exercise and a good breakfast, I got ready for a medium walk on the Pasley Bay which is located on the east side of the Boothia Peninsula and laying on the east side of Larsen Sound near the entrance to James Ross Strait, north of King William Island.
 Henry Larson overwintered on the second successful transit of the Passage, going west to east and passing through Bellot Strait in 1940-42.
 The landscape is supposed to include a low gravel and bog foreshore populated with sedge and cotton grasses.
 We were on the zodiac around 9:30 am heading to the shore only to be told to turn back five minutes later: a bear was spotted nearby and all passengers had to be evacuated.
 Back to the boat!
 C’est la vie on an expedition.
-The weather and strong wind meant nothing could be arranged.
-I attended Nick’s iphone photography (2) on “How to organise your image” in the afternoon and Daniela’s talk “Polar bear: The Lord of the Ice“.
-At the Officers’ Dinner tonight, I was on a table with two young female French navigation officers and three other passengers.
-I learnt a lot about their work at the bridge and life of officers on board.

 Day 13 September 8 M’Clintock Channel

-The Captain decided to make a diversion north to the M’Clintock Channel to give us the last chance to see sea ice.
+The Captain decided to make a diversion north to the M’Clintock Channel to give us the last chance to see and experience sea ice.
 We were not disappointed: an hour-long zodiac cruising among the sea ice gave us an opportunity to understand the formation and beauty of sea ice that is different from ice broken from icebergs.
 It was atmospheric as it was foggy with a melancholic atmsophere.

 I watched a documentary “The Great Ice Bear” at 11 am and attended a lecture on Roald Amundsen in the afternoon.
 For the second time, I watched the show ”Singing in Paris” performed by the five artists of Le Boreal in the Main Lounge till 10 pm.
 A full day!

-Day 14 September 9 Gjoa Haven
+Day 14 September 9 Gjoa Haven Nunavut

 At 4 pm we gathered in the community hall for an hour’s performance by local artists, two female throat singers and six dancers.
 David and his team members, and some passengers danced with the locals.
 I was glad to see many kids and local people coming to watch the show, had snacks (soup made with salmon and caribou and bread) and danced.
 I took many photos of the lovely kids.

 Tonight, I signed up for a dinner with a naturalist.
 It was like a blind date as I did not know who would be the host.
-I was indeed to find Max as our host.
+I was indeed delighted to find Max as our host.
 He is a good story-teller telling us vividly about his close encounter (less than 100m) with a big bear in Pasley Bay.
 This is a once-in-a-life time experience.
 He was calm when he looked into the bear’s eye.
 He felt the bear was just as shocked to see him and had no intention to attack him.
 After gazing at each other for a brief moment, the bear stepped back but came forward shortly afterwards (he gathered there was a slope and the bear had to advance in order to walk away).
 At this point, he fired at the sky and the bear ran away.
 After a delightful dinner I watched a 2-hour movie “Roald Amundsen” in Norwegian with English subtitles.
 Another long active day!

 Comments are closed.